 In some ways this is fantastic.
 Queer characters on these shows are not being othered, are not there to be “the gay one”, “the lesbian”, etc… And in a year that has been defined by (very very very bad) movies about queer folk where the primary focus is their sexuality and struggle, something fundamentally misunderstood by those making the film, it is refreshing to see a queer character not being misused to any particular end or agenda.

 However, I also have my concerns.
 My first is, is “casual” discussion of one’s sexuality for TV too formulaic?
 In most instances that I’ve seen of TV coming out, where the coming out to the audience is not meant to be a coming out for the character, the way that this is accomplished is by having the queer character mention plans with their partner – date night, a vacation, or more recently, wedding plans.

-While the characters in question on The Flash and Arrow are relatively new, and have a lot of growing to do, I worry that only discussing their sexuality in relation to their partners equates sexuality with who one is with too much, as opposed to recognizing more complicated nuance.
+While the characters in question on The Flash and Arrow are relatively new and have a lot of growing to do, I worry that only discussing their sexuality in relation to their partners equates sexuality with who one is with too much, as opposed to recognizing more complicated nuance.
 In relation to these two shows in particular, I also am concerned by the presence of solely cis-gay male characters.
-Comics are notoriously male dominated, and while it seems that the DC Universe is actively fighting against male, straight, and white dominated worlds, it is a balancing act that I am anxious about the execution of.
+Comics are notoriously male-dominated, and while it seems that the DC Universe is actively fighting against male, straight, and white dominated worlds, it is a balancing act that I am anxious about the execution of.
 Only time will tell.

-While there are many other shows and movies where the “casual” queer character, for lack of better terminology, is utilized to greater and lesser extent, I am most familiar with
+While there are many other shows and movies where the “casual” queer character, for lack of better terminology, is utilized to a greater and lesser extent, I am most familiar with